RBS avoids break-up with 38 billion pounds 'internal bad bank'

 RBS said it was co-operating with various governments and regulators investigating foreign-exchange trading activities by several banks and is reviewing communications and procedures "relating to certain currency exchange benchmark rates as well as foreign exchange trading activity".

-The bank made a pretax loss of 634 million pounds in the third quarter, missing analysts' forecasts for profit of 440 million pounds, but down from a 1.4 billion loss a year ago.
+RBS also said it made a pretax loss of 634 million pounds in the third quarter, missing analysts' forecasts for profit of 440 million pounds, but down from a loss of 1.4 billion a year earlier.

 ($1 = 0.6224 British pounds)